 Unroll the paper inch by inch, gradually removing the protective layer, and attach the exposed flocking material.
 After each few inches - use your fingers to smoothen out the material, while applying some pressure.
 There is an alternative method of applying the material using long slices 2-4 inches thick.
 It can be useful is the tube is small.
 After the flocking is done - protostar recommends making longitudinal cuts every 3-4 inches with a sharp knife, to compensate for OTA's temperature expansion.
 The holes for screws and focuser can be easily cut out using a sharp knife, from inside.

 Apart from the tube - you may flock the secondary mirror edges, focuser inner parts, mirror clips, and basically any surfaces inside the telescope which you believe may play a role in reflecting unwanted stray light into the focuser.
 See a flocked secondary mirror edges in the following example.

-Most important is to flock the inner OTA surface which is directly visible from focuser, and the focuser's inner surface.
-Therefore if you do not wish to disassemble and flock the entire telescope - at least flock these critical areas (shown in red).
+Most important is to flock the inner OTA surfaces which are directly visible from the focuser, and the focuser's inner surface.
+Therefore if you do not wish to disassemble and flock the entire telescope - at least flock these critical areas (shown in red in the diagram).